CRI-Biocore/scRNA-2025-Workshop3/docs/07-umap.md

-# 08. Visualization with UMAP/TSNE
+# Section 7: Clustering Results Visualizations with UMAP/TSNE

 This section provides code to visualize integrated and clustered single-cell data using UMAP and t-SNE, along with violin plots for metadata-based quality control.